The 2024 Arctic Sea Ice Minimum Extent in the Cryodenialosphere

 Consequently several of the usual cryodenialospheric suspects have been frantically spinning their webs of deceit around the announcement.

 First up was Javier Vinós, who beat the NSIDC’s starting gun by firing a broadside on X (formerly Twitter) on Sunday.
-If you’re unfamiliar with name, Javier frequently pontificates about Arctic sea ice, amongst other things, on Judith Curry’s “Climate Etc.” blog.
+If you’re unfamiliar with the name, Javier frequently pontificates about Arctic sea ice, amongst other things, on Judith Curry’s “Climate Etc.” blog.
 He confidently announced that:

 Arctic sea ice reaches its annual minimum with an extent greater than in 2007, 2012, 2016, 2019, 2020 and 2023.